ISCHEMIC STROKE / ACUTE THERAPY

 - advanced age is generally associated with a higher risk of stroke and a worse prognosis

-- patients without occlusion have a better prognosis than patients with proven arterial occlusion (OR 5.0)
+- patients without occlusion generally have a better prognosis than those with proven arterial occlusion (OR 5.0)

-- Clot Burden Score (CBS) <10 is associated with a lower chance of a good outcome compared to a CBS of 10
+- Clot Burden Score (CBS) <10 is associated with a lower chance of favorable outcome compared to a CBS of 10

 - patients without proven arterial occlusion tend to have a lower baseline NIHSS (median 18 vs. 7) [Derex, 2002]